zeldin/android-sdk-ppc/README.md

-* The first thing you should do is to upgrade the Android SDK Tools to the latest version (if that's not the version you already have), and install the Android SDK Platform-tools.
+* The first thing you should do is to upgrade the Android SDK Tools to the latest version (if that's not the version you already have), and install the Android SDK Platform-tools and Android SDK Build-tools.
 Ignore any warnings about ADB server failing to start or stop.
 When the latest version of both packages is installed (several upgrade steps may be needed), quit the Android SDK Manager.

-* Unfortunately, installing/upgrading the Tools and/or Platform-tools package,
+* Unfortunately, installing/upgrading the Tools, Platform-tools  and/or
-  like you just did, will overwrite the PPC binaries with x86 binaries.
+  Build-tools package, like you just did, will overwrite the PPC binaries with x86 binaries.
 (This is  the reason why the ADB server stop/start fails, by the way.)
 So now,  you will need to run `make` in `android-sdk-ppc` once more.
 It will be much faster this time though, since everything is compiled already.
 Remember to repeat this process everytime you upgrade the Tools or Platform-tools packages through the Android SDK Manager.

+* Each time you upgrade Build-tools, make sure the `BUILD_TOOLS_VER` in the Makefile matches the latest version you have under the `build-tools` directory in `ANDROID_INSTALL_DIR`.
+This will allow `make` to install the Build-tools in the correct directory.

 * After reinstalling the PPC binaries, you can start the Android SDK Manager again, and install the API:s etc. you need.